-Once removed, the display will change to list the current span foil setting as shown in Figure 5-11.
-Compare this value to the value written on the span membrane tool.
+Upon removal of the zero foil, the display will change to list the current span foil setting as shown in Figure 5-11.
+Compare this value to the value of the span membrane tool.
 If the values do not match, tap the green bordered span value field and enter the value listed on the span tool.
 Press the grey CONTINUE button to continue to the next step.